ssaarela/javersion/README.md

 ## Constructors

 Javersion uses default (no-args) constructor by default.
-Other constructor may also be used by annotating it with `@VersionConstructor` or Jackson's `@JsonCreator`.
+Other constructor or static method may be used by annotating it with `@VersionCreator` or Jackson's `@JsonCreator`.

 When other than default constructor is used, Javersion needs to know _versionable_ property names that are bound to constructor parameters.
 Parameter names can be defined by